Raising readers since 1984

 Roald Dahl was Readathon’s first Honorary Chair, and since then, we’ve enjoyed the support of countless authors and illustrators – in fact we’ve worked with nearly every Children’s Laureate since this began in 1999!

 Since then, Readathon has continued to support reading for pleasure in schools by providing first class resources along with the all-important motivation.
 Only now, the money raised helps Read for Good’s hospital programme, providing the best brand-new books and resident storyteller visits for children in the 30 major children’s hospitals across the UK, from Belfast to Bangor, Truro to Aberdeen, Norwich to Newcastle.

 We support these flagship programmes with our Brilliant Boxes of Books, giving schools, medical and community settings the chance to apply for a wonderful, curated collection of books targeted to the children they work with.
 Any group or organisation can have fun reading with our brilliant web-based app, Track My Read (think Strava for readers!).
-And all this is supported with first-class resources and tools to encourage reading for pleasure – from author events with Michael Rosen and Michael Morpurgo, to Book Reviews, school resources, inspiring ideas and of course, our ever popular Storymaker game.
+And all this is supported with first-class resources and tools to encourage reading for pleasure – from author events with Michael Rosen and Michael Morpurgo, to Books We Love, school resources, inspiring ideas and of course, our ever popular Storymaker game.